skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.

+If the input file is 128K in length, it is assumed to hold the contents of RAM banks 0-7 in order, and ``bin2sna.py`` will write a corresponding 128K snapshot.
+Otherwise, the ``--page`` option is required to write a 128K snapshot, and the contents of individual RAM banks may be specified by ``--bank`` options.
+If the input file is less than 128K in length and no ``--page`` option is given, a 48K snapshot is written.

 OPTIONS
 =======
 --bank `N,file`